OuestFrance-Multimedia/doe-tool-bash-k8s-lab/README.md

-# doe-scaffold-infrastructure-kind
+# Kubernetes Development Lab

-Run a Kubernetes environment on your machine.
-Develop Helm Charts and deploy your App.

-This allows in particular to :
+This repo brings together different tools around Application development hosted in a Kubernetes cluster.

+`You Build It, You Run It`

+With theses tools, you can :
 - develop quickly Kubernetes infrasctructure
 - develop without depending on external resources
 - develop as close as possible to the final execution platform